 Three (3) or more different materials are to be used on the front façade, eaves of at least 450mm are required to at least two sides (including front façade) and roofs with a minimum pitch of 22 degrees are mandatory.

-Vertical timber look or vertical panelled garage doors with either charcoal coloured or dark exposed aggregate concrete driveways are required.
+Panelled garage doors with either charcoal coloured or dark exposed aggregate concrete driveways are required.

 All front gardens must contain a tree and an area of lawn.
 (Refer to Appendix B for details of front garden landscape requirements).